ansys/pyansys-tools-variableinterop/doc/source/contributing/index.rst

 <dev_guide_pyansys_>`_ and implements style checking using
 `pre-commit <pre-commit_>`_.

-To ensure your code meets minimum code styling standards, run this code:
+To ensure your code meets minimum code styling standards, run thse commands:

 .. code:: console

   pip install pre-commit
   pre-commit run --all-files

-You can also install this as a pre-commit hook by running this code:
+You can also install this as a pre-commit hook by running this command:

 .. code:: console

   pre-commit install

-This way, it's not possible for you to push code that fails the style checks
+This way, it's not possible for you to push code that fails the style checks:

 .. code:: text